aaron13100/404solution/readme.txt

 = Will there be a slow down on my site when running the plugin? =

-No there should be no noticeable slow down when running the plugin on your site.
+No, there should be no noticeable slow down when running the plugin on your site.

 = Will this plugin redirect my pages if I change my permalinks structure? =